Searching and filtering on the product gallery

 You can now access Shared Catalogs and the product selection defined and shared by your PIM point of contact.
 It’s time to pick and choose!

 To help you define which products you want to select, you have multiple ways to search and filter on the product gallery:

 You can look for specific products from the search bar.
 To do so, you can type in any kind of product information.
-The search bar looks through every product attribute, such as label, SKU, color or weight, and the results are displayed in the grid once you hit
+The search bar looks through "text-like" product attributes, such as the product identifier, its label or its description.
+The results are displayed in the grid once you hit return.